Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 > A time-aware clinical intelligence system for real-time ICU deterioration detection — combining physiological rule modelling, temporal state logic, and deep learning to flag patient instability up to 15 minutes before clinical failure.

-Built on the **VitalDB dataset**: 2,378,857 rows of high-resolution physiological signals from 381 surgical/ICU patients, recorded at 2-second intervals.
+Built on the **VitalDB dataset**: 2,378,857 rows of high-resolution physiological signals from 381 surgical/ICU patients, recorded at 2-second intervals. nb
 ---
+DISCLAIMER
+This system is intended exclusively for individuals aged 60 to 80 years.
+It has been developed with features, content, and accessibility standards suited to this specific age group.
+This system is not intended for other age groups.

 ## Table of Contents